raspberrypilearning/n-days-of-christmas/worksheet.md

 		nouns = list(matching.keys())
 	```

-1. You can iterate over this list, and so long as the day is greater than 5, you can print off matching noun and verb pairs.
-If the day hits 5, then the loop can break.
-Because there are 5 less nouns and verbs that *days of Christmas* and lists are indexed from 0, you'll need to subtract 6 from `days` to get the correct index.
+1. You can iterate over this list, and so long as the number of the day is greater than five, you can print off matching noun and verb pairs.
+If the number of the day hits five, then the loop can break.
+Because there are five fewer nouns and verbs than there are 'days of Christmas', and because lists are indexed from zero, you'll need to subtract six from `days` to get the correct index.

 	```python
 	def display_song(days):